A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Abstract

 \section{Abstract}

-For sequential stochastic control problems with standard Borel measurement and control action spaces, we introduce a very general dynamic programming formulation, establish its well-posedness, and provide new existence results for optimal policies.
+For sequential stochastic control problems with standard Borel measurement and control action spaces, we introduce a general (universally applicable) dynamic programming formulation, establish its well-posedness, and provide new existence results for optimal policies.
 Our dynamic program builds in part on Witsenhausen's standard form, but with a different formulation for the state, action, and transition dynamics.
-Using recent results on measurability properties of strategic measures in decentralized control, we obtain a controlled Markov model with standard Borel state and state dependent action sets.
-This allows for a well-posed formulation for the controlled Markov model for a general class of sequential decentralized stochastic control in that it leads to well-defined dynamic programming recursions through universal measurability properties of the value functions for each time stage.
-Through this formulation, new existence results are obtained for optimal team policies in decentralized stochastic control.
-These state that for a static team with independent measurements, it suffices for the cost function to be continuous in the actions for the existence of an optimal policy under mild compactness conditions.
+Using recent results on measurability properties of strategic measures in decentralized control, we obtain a standard Borel controlled Markov model.
+This allows for a well-defined dynamic programming recursion through universal measurability properties of the value functions for each time stage.
+In addition, new existence results are obtained for optimal policies in decentralized stochastic control.
+These state that for a static team with independent measurements, it suffices for the cost function to be continuous (only) in the actions for the existence of an optimal policy under mild compactness (or tightness) conditions.
 These also apply to dynamic teams which admit static reductions with independent measurements through a change of measure transformation.
 We show through a counterexample that weaker conditions may not lead to existence of an optimal team policy.
-In particular, the paper presents existence results which complement and generalize those previously reported.
+The paper's existence results generalize those previously reported in the literature.
+A summary of and comparison with previously reported results and some applications are presented.

 \begin{AMS} 93E20, 90B99, 49J99 \end{AMS}